Gum Disease Franklin, TN

 Treatment Options for Gum Disease

 There are several ways to treat gum disease, and what we recommend will be based on how far the condition has progressed.
-To start, we typically recommend that our Franklin, TN patients have a standard teeth cleaning.
-If you are only at the beginning stages of the condition, that is likely all you will need to return your gums to good health.
-However, if the condition has progressed, you may need a 37067 dentist to provide you with the following:
+To start, we typically recommend that our patients have a comprehensive examination with the doctor.
+If you are only at the beginning stages of the condition, Dr. Blourchian will recommend the proper treatment protocol to promptly return your gums to good health.
+However, if the condition has progressed beyond certain limits, you may need:

 - Antibiotics.
 Very often, your Franklin dentist will prescribe antibiotics to be taken in combination with gum therapy.
 This is done to eliminate any infection that could be lingering.